 Many coconut balls or bite recipes call for condensed milk, so it was high time to re-create this, without the need to do so!

-These no bake bites will be your go-to quick and easy snack, which also happen to be paleo, vegan and keto friendly.
-Need more convincing?
+These no bake bites will be your go-to quick and easy no bake dessert.

 Sugar Free and Low Carb

-I was surprised at how satisfying these no bake bites were.
-For such a low carb snack, they certainly did provide quite the impressive energy boost!
+I was surprised at how satisfying these coconut balls were.
+For such a low carb dessert, they certainly did provide quite the impressive energy boost!

 I originally planned to base the recipe on my no bake coconut cookies but found that they wouldn’t hold as well.
 To combat this, I used a little almond flour to hold into shape.
 Not only did this add a nuttier flavor to it, they produced durable, portable and easy snacks to munch on!